ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ### SAFT equations of state

-In comparison to the cubic equations of state, equations based on the Statistical Associating Fluid Theory (SAFT) are based on a more theoretical approach, although still can be considered as descendants of van der Waals' equation.
+In comparison to the cubic equations of state, equations based on the Statistical Associating Fluid Theory (SAFT) are based on a more theoretical approach, although still can be considered as descendants of Van der Waals' equation.
-As mentioned earlier, the van der Waals equation can be derived from statistical mechanics, whereby the Helmholtz free energy of the van der Waals fluid is obtained as
+As mentioned earlier, the Van der Waals equation can be derived from statistical mechanics, whereby the Helmholtz free energy of the Van der Waals fluid is obtained as

 ``\frac{A}{Nk_\mathrm{B}T} = \frac{A_\mathrm{ideal}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{HS}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{1}}{(Nk_\mathrm{B}T)^2}``;

 here the ideal and hard-sphere (HS) terms combine to give the repulsive term (of the pressure form of the equation) whilst the $A_1$ term results in the attractive term.
-We can see from this that, using the van der Waals equation, species are effectively modelled as hard spheres with dispersive interactions (we sometimes call these London dispersion interactions).
+We can see from this that, using the Van der Waals equation, species are effectively modelled as hard spheres with dispersive interactions (we sometimes call these London dispersion interactions).
 The latter two terms can be merged into what is referred to as the monomer or segment term.

 Whilst, as already noted, this is clearly a step up from the ideal gas, most species can't be modelled effectively as single spheres; they may be highly non-spherical in shape (as is usually the case with large molecules), or they may experience interactions that are more complex than simple dispersion.